rackerlabs/rackspace-how-to/content/cloud-servers/use-powershell-to-disable-weak-encryption.md

 ---

-This article helps you disable certain protocols to pass payment card industry (PCI) compliance scans.
+This article helps you disable certain protocols to pass payment card industry (PCI) compliance scans by using Windows&reg; Powershell&reg;.

 The following script block includes elements that disable certain weak encryption mechanisms by using registry edits.
-After you run any element of the script you need to reboot the Windows&reg; server to fully apply the changes.
+After you run any element of the script you need to reboot the Windows server to fully apply the changes.

     # Make Transport Layer Security (TLS) 1.2 protocol registry keys
     md "HKLM:\SYSTEM\CurrentControlSet\Control\SecurityProviders\SCHANNEL\Protocols\TLS 1.2"